-Perhaps you have not knowingly tried the richly health-imparting edible in question, but chances are at some point you have seen at least one of the below varieties of the fruit known in English as bitter melon – whether abroad or in a variety of Asian and African market stalls/supermarkets across the country.
+Perhaps you have not knowingly tried the richly health-imparting edible in question, but chances are at some point you have seen at least one of the below varieties of the fruit known in English as bitter melon – whether abroad or in a variety of Ethnic, Asian, African or Caribbean market stalls/supermarkets across the country.

-Pictured below, in top position is the the light green and considerably more smooth Chinese variety known as Ku Gua.
-Below it, is the dark green, pointy Indian variety of bitter melon known as Karela.
+Pictured below, on the left is the the light green, often larger, and considerably more smooth Chinese variety known as Ku Gua.
+On the right, is the dark green, pointy Indian variety of bitter melon known as Karela.
 Either variety can come in a range of sizes.
-Regardless of the cultivar you source these chaps pack a bitter, highly nutritious punch with broad medicinal applications.
+Regardless of the cultivar you source these unique fruits pack a bitter, highly nutritious punch with broad medicinal applications.
 Bitter melon is a long esteemed component of both Ayurveda and Traditional Chinese Medicine and is used as a vegetable throughout the cuisine of these rich traditions.
 Bitter melon is also one of the key ingredients of Okinawan cooking and the fruit is often cited as being an integral reason behind the Okinawans acclaimed long-lifespans (greatly exceeding the rest of Japan in general).

-Here are five reasons why bitter melon, raw or cooked, should be heartily consumed forthwith:
+Here are six reasons why you should make bitter melon, raw or cooked, a regular part of your nutritional arsenal.

 - Bitter melon is a diabetics friend of the highest calibre.
 Bitter melon contains compounds that act like insulin, helping to naturally lower blood sugar levels and combat insulin resistance.
 For normal individuals not on the diabetic spectrum, bitter melon can be used generally to lower blood sugar levels when an excess of sugar (incl fruit) or alcohol is consumed (accidentally or otherwise).
 In the week I spoke to a gentlemen here in Goa who was giving his sugar-obsessed children bitter melon throughout the day to make sure their blood sugar levels, and therefore their moods, remained at a more even keel.
 Truly, bitter melon can have a dramatic effect upon our ability to metabolise sugar so those that suffer from hypoglycemia (chronic low blood sugar levels) should only consume the food with an appropriately balanced meal.